brainhack-school2020/BHS_Project_dMRI/README.md

 3. DTI results

 <div align="left">
 	<img src="https://github.com/brainhack-school2020/BHS_Project_dMRI/blob/master/Fig/DTI_Results.png" width="800" alt="1" title="DTI Results">
 </div>

 4. Left and right hemispheres classification results

+* **Method**
+	1. 80 Slices of brain images (40 left hemisphere slice and 40 right hemisphere) were extracted and transfered to brain parts classification;
+	2. Left hemisphere brain image and right hemisphere brain iamge were taged with 0 and 1 specifically;
+	3. Slice number was treated as one of features used for classification;
+	4. Diffusino strength of each slice hemisphere was calculated  as the second feature of classification;
+	5. Total effictive voxel of eahc slice hemisphere was calculated as the third feature for classification;
+	6. Dataset was splitted into train dataset (70%) and test dataset (30%);
+	7. Use KNN to classify

+* **Classification Reports**

 <div align="left">
 	<img src="https://github.com/brainhack-school2020/BHS_Project_dMRI/blob/master/Fig/classification.png" width="400" alt="1" title="DTI Results">